Contrarian Corpus

 Notes

 Ira Sohn Conference presentation titled 'A Rising Tide is a Good Gamble.'
 Follow-up, not initial thesis — Pershing Square's PG position became public in July 2012, and this May 2013 deck is a mid-campaign pressure update arguing the turnaround is lagging and setting a 2-3 quarter ultimatum for CEO Bob McDonald.
 Rhetoric leans analytical but is pointed: slide 33 lists 21 outside organizations McDonald belongs to (~50 days/year), and slides 23 & 28 weaponize former CEO A.G.
-Lafley's own past statements (52% gross margin target; 24% EBIT margin post-Gillette) to argue management has walked away from stated goals.
-Core SCQA structure: great business under-earning, management taking steps but not enough, $125 target = 60% upside.
-No sum-of-parts breakup; thesis is operational/margin-expansion with implicit management change.
+Lafley's own past statements (52% gross-margin target; 24% EBIT margin post-Gillette) to argue management has walked away from stated goals.
+Stake disclosed only as ~29 million shares (not as a percent), so stake_disclosed_pct left null per instructions.
+No sum-of-parts breakup; thesis is operational/margin-expansion with implicit management change and modest multiple rerating.
 Visually functional PowerPoint, not Ackman's Canadian Pacific tier.
 Bob McDonald was in fact replaced by Lafley later in May 2013 — campaign effectively won on the accountability front.